January 1, 2022

 But wait, there’s more!
 Thanks to the growing community of GTM users and enthusiasts, the number of auto-event tracking functions constantly increases.
-You can also add custom features that record things such as scroll depth, Facebook Likes, intentions to leave a page, new comments, video players and much more.
+You can also add custom features that record things such as scroll depth, new comments, video players, and much more.

 Why is this important?
 Well, it enables you to gain insight into what actions users take on your website.
 Are they engaging with the content?
 Are they filling in your forms?
 You can then use these events to create goals specific to your business in Google Analytics.

-Just keep in mind, that more complex events might require developer’s input.
-Although GTM gives you some super powers, it doesn’t make you almighty.
+Just keep in mind, that more complex events might require the developer’s input.
+Although GTM gives you some superpowers, it doesn’t make you almighty.

 Nothing much to add here, actually.
 Just like Google Analytics, Google Tag Manager is free.
 Although there’s a premium version of it in Google Analytics 360 Suite, the free version is more than enough for a lot of business (small and medium).

-GTM comes with a number of important built-in tags for classic and Universal Analytics, AdWords conversions, remarketing, and more.
+GTM comes with a number of important built-in tags for classic and Universal Analytics, Google Ads conversions, remarketing, and more.
 This allows a marketer with little or no coding knowledge to customize tags, without implementing a complicated code or asking for developer’s help.

-Currently, there are more than 80 templates at your disposal and the number is expected to grow in the future.
+Currently, there are more than 80 templates at your disposal.

 Every time you publish a change to a container (where your tracking codes are stored), GTM creates a new version.
 If at any time you need to restore to a previous (or any other existing) version, you can do really easily.